-out oral care behaviours, and Phase 1 data would enable an understanding of how physical skills might be important in the present context (e.g. impaired hand functioning affecting the ability to clean teeth).
+We used the Theoretical Domains Framework (TDF) to guide our identification of behavioural determinants.
+For example, one domain within this framework is 'physical skills'.
+The TDF therefore guides us to consider whether 'physical skills' is a factor affecting whether or not someone carries out oral care behaviours, and Phase 1 data would enable understanding of how physical skills might be important in the present context (e.g. impaired hand functioning affecting ability to clean teeth).

 The identification of behavioural determinants was initially conducted based on the analysis of Phase 1 data.
 This behavioural analysis was further informed by discussions from the first two EBCD workshops.
-Supplementary Appendix 1 contains details of this process for the behaviour of cleaning teeth/mouth by stroke survivors as an example.
+Appendix 1 contains details of this process for the behaviour of cleaning teeth/mouth by stroke survivors as an example.
 Important factors influencing this specific behaviour appeared to be: physical skills (e.g. strategies to clean teeth despite physical limitations); knowledge; cognitive skills; memory (forgetting was common, especially when tired); behavioural regulation (importance of habit/routine); environmental context (e.g. tools; access to bathrooms); social influence (e.g. practical help and reminders from caregivers); beliefs about consequences; goals; emotion.

-For the behaviour of cleaning teeth/mouth by caregivers, important factors seemed to be: physical skills; knowledge; cognitive and interpersonal skills; environmental context and resources (e.g. time; the need for oral care to be specified in care plans); social influences; professional/social role and identity; beliefs about capability (lack of confidence in cleaning another's teeth seemed common); and beliefs about consequences and emotion.
+For the behaviour of cleaning teeth/mouth by caregivers, important factors seemed to be: physical skills; knowledge; cognitive and interpersonal skills; environmental context and resources (e.g. time; need for oral care to be specified in care plans); social influences; professional/social role and identity; beliefs about capability (lack of confidence in cleaning another's teeth seemed common); and beliefs about consequences and emotion.

-Finally, important factors determining accessing dental care by stroke survivors appeared to be: knowledge (including knowing how to find a suitable dentist); cognitive and interpersonal skills; memory; environmental context, and resources (e.g. availability of NHS dentists willing to accept stroke survivors; accessibility of practices); and social influences.
+Finally, important factors determining accessing dental care by stroke survivors appeared to be: knowledge (including knowing how to find a suitable dentist); cognitive and interpersonal skills; memory; environmental context and resources (e.g. availability of NHS dentists willing to accept stroke survivors; accessibility of practices); and social influences.

-This behavioural analysis informed the EBCD process, ensuring that issues identified as potentially important during Phase 1 and initial workshops were considered as intervention development progressed.
+This behavioural analysis informed the EBCD process, ensuring that issues identified as potentially important during phase 1 and initial workshops were considered as intervention development progressed.

-Identifying intervention options and potential content
+2: Identifying intervention options and potential content

-Potential intervention functions and policy categories were identified following guidance by Michie, Atkins, and West (2014).
+Potential intervention functions and policy categories were identified following guidance by Michie et al. 2014.
 For example, 'training' was identified as an intervention function to support the need for physical skills, and potential policy categories for the intervention function 'training' included service provision and guidelines.
 Possible behaviour change techniques were then identified.
-A behaviour change technique is 'an active component of an intervention designed to change behaviour' (Michie, Atkins, and West 2014, 145).
-A taxonomy of behaviour change techniques has been developed to optimize accurate reporting and understanding of intervention components (Michie et al. 2013).
-For example, one behaviour change technique is prompts/cues ('Introduce or define environmental or social stimulus with the purpose of prompting or cueing the behaviour', Michie, Atkins, and West 2014, 268).
-Author Powell mapped potential intervention functions to possible behaviour change techniques (see Supplementary Appendix 2 for an example of this process for the behaviour of cleaning teeth/mouth by stroke survivors).
+A behaviour change technique is 'an active component of an intervention designed to change behaviour' (Michie et al. 2014 p145).
+A taxonomy of behaviour change techniques has been developed to optimise accurate reporting and understanding of intervention components (Michie et al. 2013).
+For example, one behaviour change technique is prompts/cues ('Introduce or define environmental or social stimulus with the purpose of prompting or cueing the behaviour', Michie et al. 2014, p268).
+Author 2 mapped potential intervention functions to possible behaviour change techniques (see Appendix 2 for an example of this process for the behaviour of cleaning teeth/mouth by stroke survivors).